Skip to Main Content

 • Activities that are directly related to the completion of practicum goals and objectives

-• Shadowing the preceptor including observations that allow students to gain clinical exposure and experience so they can perform required tasks/skills required by the practicum experience
+• Shadowing the preceptor including observations that allow students to gain exposure and experience so they can perform required tasks/skills required by the practicum experience

-Note: Shadowing should be kept to a minimum—no more than 20% of the time in each practicum course—and a debriefing session with the preceptor is recommended after each shadowing experience.
+Note: Shadowing should be kept to a minimum—no more than 20% of the time in each practicum course— and a debriefing session with the preceptor is recommended after each shadowing experience.

 Also Note: Shadowing the preceptor in NURS 6341 is not an approved activity.